mateors/btrfs/README.md

 # What is btrfs?
-Its a filesystem for storage device
+> Its a filesystem for storage device.
 Its more than jus a filesystem.

-Includes modern features
+## BTRFS Includes modern features

- protect your data
+ * Protect your data

- Its a "copy-on-write" filesystem
+ * Its a "copy-on-write" filesystem

-Benefits of copy-on-writes?
+## Benefits of copy-on-writes?

- Copies data rather than overwriting.
+ * Copies data rather than overwriting.

- Benefits data integrity
+ * Benefits data integrity

- copy-on-writes features can be disabled
+ * copy-on-writes features can be disabled

- btrfs is the most advanced built-in filesystem
+ * btrfs is the most advanced built-in filesystem

- some distros use it by default
+ * some distros use it by default

-Pros and Cons of btrfs
+### Pros and Cons of btrfs

  * Pro:
 	* snapshots are built-in